Industrial Internship Program

 While IIP grants are limited to $3,500, companies are encouraged to supplement the intern's salary to create full-time positions.
 Internships can also extend beyond the initial 12-week period if appropriate to the project and the intern's schedule.

 Companies can identify their qualified candidates and use IIP funds to hire them; however, we prefer that companies direct all interested candidates to apply through our career center rather than directly to the company.

 IIP internships are a great way to gain real-world work experience in North Carolina's biotechnology industry.
 Some IIP internships are designed for undergraduate business or science majors while others are geared toward MBA students, Ph.D. students, or postdoctoral fellows.
 The qualifications vary by position and are defined by each participating company.
 Please read each job post for details.

-IIP opportunities are posted to our jobs board at the end of January and then shared on Facebook and Twitter.
+IIP opportunities are posted to our career center at the end of January and then shared on Facebook and Twitter.
 Please create an account and search the employment type field for Intern for a complete list of internships available through the program.